inria-emeraude/syfala/web/mkdocs/docs/manual/dependencies.md

 ## Vivado, Vitis & Vitis HLS (2024.1 version)

-- Open an account on https://www.xilinx.com/registration
+- Open an account on https://www.amd.com/en/registration/create-account.html

+### A) Using flatpak

+- Install flatpak and run `flatpak install flathub com.github.corna.Vivado`
+- Run `flatpak run com.github.corna.Vivado` and choose the 2024.1 version.
+- Type-in your AMD/Xilinx account login and password.
+- Proceed with installation following the information below.

+### B) Manually

 - The AMD-Xilinx [download page](https://www.xilinx.com/support/download.html) contains links for downloading the **Vivado Design Suite - HLx Editions - Full Product**.
 It is available for both Linux and Windows.